 Many PROWs cross private land, working farms and in some cases are close to private homes.
 Please keep to the paths, keep your distance from landowners and continue to follow the restrictions and measures in place to protect you and others.

 Farmland – please remember our farmers have no choice regarding where/how they work and spring/summer is a particularly busy period for them.
-They are also likely to live in buildings close to paths.
-We recognise that options for exercise are currently more limited, which is putting more pressure on paths that run through farmland, therefore we ask that you maintain strict social distancing measures whilst making use of the many footpaths that remain open.
+They are also likely to live in buildings close to paths, therefore we ask that you maintain current social distancing measures whilst making use of the footpaths.
 Please refer to our advisory notice which may be used by landowners to remind users of social distancing requirements.
 We need to work together to keep as many paths open as we can.